Whitmore Lake Public Schools

 Whitmore Lake Public Schools was established in the year 1944.
 The schools were located just outside downtown Whitmore Lake, Michigan.
 Originally, the High School, Middle School, and Elementary School were built on the same land.
 Due to a few different aspects, one of which being the growth in the population of students, the district had to rebuild the Elementary School in 1991 and later, the High School in 2006.
 Whitmore Lake Public Schools is currently a School of Choice, meaning that to attend school at Whitmore Lake, it is not necessary to live within the boundaries of Whitmore Lake Public School District.
-Most parents who can choose to send their children to better districts.

-Administration

 The Administrative offices are located at 8845 Main Street, Whitmore Lake.

 Primary School - Grades K-6

 Whitmore Lake Elementary School was built in 1944, later (1991) moved from 8847 Main Street to 1077 Barker Road.
 The Elementary School contains Kindergarten through sixth grade.
 In 2007, there were 451 students enrolled at Whitmore Lake Elementary School.
 The female enrollment was 228 (50.5%) students, while the male enrollment was 223 (49.5%) students.
 The Kindergarten enrollment was 106 students (23.5% of the Elementary population).
 The first grade enrollment was 93 students (20.6% of the population).
 The second grade enrollment was 86 students (19% of the population).
 The third grade enrollment was 85 students (18.8% of population).
 The fourth grade enrollment was 81 (17.9% of the population).
 In 2012 the elementary school was labeled as a focus school.